-When it comes to looking into the debt snowball method, you’ll likely also see the debt avalanche approach paired with it.
+When it comes to looking into the debt snowball method, you’ll likely see the debt avalanche approach paired with it.
 This is because these two strategies approach debt repayment from opposite ends of the spectrum.
-While a debt snowball focuses on the smallest debts first, a debt avalanche focuses on paying off the highest interest rate debts first.
-This will decrease the overall amount of money you’re paying in interest but can be more intimidating and cost-intensive up front.
+A debt snowball focuses on the smallest debts first.
+However, a debt avalanche focuses on paying off the highest interest rate debts first.
+This decreases the overall amount of money you’re paying in interest.
+But it can be more intimidating and cost-intensive up front.
 This is a great strategy if you have savings tucked away, or come into some unexpected, extra money you can put completely toward debt repayment.

 Advantages of the Debt Snowball Method

 There are several advantages to the debt snowball, particularly if you have either a lot of small debts or debts you’ve already been paying on for a while.
 These could include:

 - Auto loans;

 The advantage of the snowball method in these cases helps you close or keep these accounts in good standing.
 This can create a whole host of financial benefits for you, including: